 Students with highly developed academic interests can apply to programs that allow them to earn more than one degree or delve deeply into their particular area of interest.
 Learn more about all programs here.

-Those programs that include a degree in the College of Arts and Sciences include:
+Those programs that include a degree in the College of Arts & Sciences include:

 LSM: The Roy and Diana Vagelos Program in Life Science and Management